poundifdef/plainoldrecipe/README.md

    issue and ask prior to making your PR.
 Of course, you are welcome to fork, modify, and distribute this code with your changes in accordance with the LICENSE.

-4. I don't gaurantee that I will keep this repo up to date, or that I will respond in any sort of timely fashion!
+4. I don't guarantee that I will keep this repo up to date, or that I will respond in any sort of timely fashion!
 Your best bet for any change is to keep PRs small and focused on the minimum changeset to add your scraper :)